hasufell/docker-gentoo-pydio/README.md

 	hasufell/gentoo-php5.6
 ```

-Finally wer start nginx, connect it to the `pydio-data` volume and link it to
+Finally we start nginx, connect it to the `pydio-data` volume and link it to
 both the `mysql` and `php5.6` container.
 Both ports `80` and `443` will be
 mapped on the host.
 ```sh